jtbarrera/macros/README.md

 # macros
 Here is small, but I believe useful *(at least useful to me)* collection of scripts.
 I am not a programmer by trade, but have enough skills to hack together scripts.
-My hacking scripts, or bodging, instpiration is as follows below.
+My hacking scripts, or bodging, inspiration is as follows below.

 **Macro Languages Used:**
 AutoHotKey - https://autohotkey.com/